-Learn about the Japanese alphabet, words, and phrases using the award-winning Rosetta Stone app.START FREE TRIAL
+Learn how to say "hi" and other words in Japanese using the award-winning Rosetta Stone app.START FREE TRIAL

 Hi in Japanese

 If you’d like to say “hi” in Japanese, the standard is “konnichiwa”.
 However, on the telephone, it would be “moshi moshi”.
 And if you’re speaking to someone that you’ve not seen in a while, you would say “hisashiburi”.
 Just as in English, with our hello/hi/hey, there’s some flexibility in how you express “hello” in Japanese.

 Using Rosetta Stone’s Dynamic Immersion® methodology, you’ll learn to speak the language, not just memorize the words.
 What makes Rosetta Stone effective is that we prepare you to use your new language in your everyday life.
 So, it’s not just about the features, but what you’re able to do because of them.
 That way, you’ll be ready to handle any situation with ease and confidence.

 Speaking, Reading, and Writing Japanese

 Learning Japanese may at first seem very intimidating.
 But you may be surprised to find you begin to understand and speak the Japanese language rather quickly.
 This is due to the fact that most characters in Japanese have only one correct pronunciation.
 This characteristic of the Japanese language simplifies things for many beginner learners.